Fear makes strangers of people who would be friends.”

 The toddler, Deme, shuddered at the sight of Pa Oki.
 He was a very old strong man in his late 90, whose hair was wool white and face, an artwork of wrinkles.
 He was bent over a stick and walked at the pace of a step a minute.

-As he approached, the child galloped away from him, and pa Oki was amused as usual as he looked at Deme who was turn between running to his mother and running to his father.
-He knew he would not choose his father – he had once forced him into the shaky arms Pa Oki after gently leading him to his usual seat.
-He had cried all the while he lingered in his arms and kicked and struggle to freedom, they had laughed as he was running to ‘safety’.
+As he approached, the child galloped away from him, and pa Oki was amused as usual as he looked at Deme who was torn between running to his mother and running to his father.
+He knew he would not choose his father – he had once forced him into the shaky arms of Pa Oki after gently leading him to his usual seat.
+Deme had cried all the while he lingered in his arms and kicked and struggle to freedom, they had laughed as he was running to ‘safety’.

 So this time Deme ran to his mother who was feeding the pigeons.
-He scared the birds away as he galloped through the brood of pigeons and secured himself between her legs wearing a horrific facial expression with his pair of bulging eyes watching through the end of her wrapper raised with little shaky fingers of his left hand over his face.
-The wait for the usual terrific sight to leave began.
+He scared the birds away as he galloped through the brood of pigeons and secured himself between her legs wearing a horrific facial expression with his pair of bulging eyes watching through the end of her wrapper raised with his little shaky fingers of his left hand over his face.
+And the wait for the usual terrific sight to leave began.
 In a little while, he would leave.
 But Pa Oki walked to his mother, took a wooden short stool and lowered himself slowly beside her, his voice shook as his fingers as he spoke.